randhir111/shopify-interview-questions/README.md

     **[⬆ Back to Top](#table-of-contents)**

-20. ### How to use forloop.index and forloop.last in Liquid?
+20. ### How to use forloop index and forloop last in Liquid?
     In Liquid, when looping over a collection, we can use the special `forloop` object to get details about the iteration.
 For example, `forloop.index` gives the current iteration number starting at 1, and `forloop.last` returns true if the current item is the last in the loop.
 A common use case is printing numbered lists or avoiding a trailing comma in tag lists.
 For example, `{% unless forloop.last %}`, `{% endunless %}` ensures there’s no comma after the final item.
 Similarly, we can use `forloop.first` or `forloop.last` to apply special styles to the first or last elements in a grid.

     **[⬆ Back to Top](#table-of-contents)**